Superconvergent Non-Polynomial Approximations: WENO Schemes

-The value $u_{j+1/2}^{-}$ is approximated by a convex combination of local approximations over each of the substencils $S_k$, $k=0,1,2$ using the nonlinear weights The analogous construction for $u_{j+1/2}^{+}$ follows by symmetry.
-In the next section, we present our full FV RBF-WENO algorithm and some details concerning the hybrid implementation.
+in the WENO-RBF3 scheme and WENO-RBF4 scheme, respectively.
+The analogous construction for $u_{j+1/2}^{+}$ follows by symmetry.
+In the next section, we present our full FV WENO-RBF algorithm and some details concerning the implementation.